Barthel Bruyn the Elder — De Jonckheere Gallery

 Context

-Contrary to his contemporaries Lucas Cranach and Hans Holbein, Bartholomeus Bruyn never worked in the service of a princely court.
-Keen to paint portraits that were unique and close to reality rather than idealised images, Bruyn rapidly became the accredited portraitist of the haute bourgeoisie and notables of Cologne.
-Attaching great importance to the singularity of each of his models, Bruyn succeeded in revealing the intimate details of members of 16th-century German high society.
+Unlike his contemporaries Lucas Cranach the Elder and Hans Holbein, Barthel Bruyn did not work for a princely court.
+Keen to paint portraits that were close to reality rather than idealised images, Bruyn rapidly became the accredited portraitist of the haute bourgeoisie and notables of Cologne.
+Attaching great importance to the character of each of his models, Bruyn succeeded in revealing the intimate details of members of 16th-century German high society.
+His portraits not only showed faces, but placed equal importance on fabrics, jewellery and hands, thus providing clues as to the identity and rank of the person depicted.

-The artist didn't only focus on the face; fabrics, jewellery and hands all provide clues as to the identity of the person in the portrait.
-His works were primarily influenced by Jan Joos van Calcar and Joos van Cleve, followed by the Dutch masters Jan van Scorel and Martin van Heemskerk, who travelled through Italy.
-Bartholomeus Bruyn seems to have been very close to Joos van Cleve, his master and probably his father-in-law.
-In 1529, he received a commission for an altarpiece from the chapter of the Church of St. Victor in Xanten, which he finished in 1534/1536.
-The majority of his altar paintings, which he painted or were painted by his large studio that his son Bartholomeus the Younger later took over, can be found in Xanten and Essen.
-Bartholomeus Bruyn can be considered as the main representative of the pictorial tradition that developed in Cologne between the 15th and 16th century.
+His works were initially influenced by Jan Joest of Kalkar and Joos van Cleve, before being further influenced by the Dutch masters Jan van Scorel (1495-1562) and Maarten van Heemskerck (1498-1575).
+The latter travelled to Italy and adopted a more ornamental, Italianate style.
+In 1529, Bruyn received a commission for an altarpiece from the chapter of the Church of St. Victor in Xanten, which he finished in 1534/36.
+The majority of his altar paintings, which he painted or were painted by his large workshop that his son Barthel the Younger later took over, can be found in Xanten and Essen.
+Barthel Bruyn the Elder can be considered Cologne's first Renaissance portrait painter, and the representative of a pictorial tradition that developed in the city between the 15th and 16th centuries.

 Artworks